205/60R16 vs 225/50R17

 What the numbers mean

-- Overall diameter is the outside-to-outside height of the tire.
-Affects ride height, gearing, and speedometer.
+- Overall diameter — outside-to-outside height of the tire.
+Affects ride height, gearing, and speedometer calibration.

-- Sidewall is the height of the rubber from rim to tread.
-Lower sidewall = sharper steering, harsher ride.
+- Sidewall height — rubber from rim edge to tread.
+Lower sidewall gives sharper steering response but a harsher ride.

-- Speedometer error is the percentage your indicated speed will be off after the swap (positive = speedo reads lower than actual).
+- Speedometer error — how far off your indicated speed will be after the swap.
+Positive means the speedo under-reads (actual speed is higher than shown).